Dr. Trevor Stokes

 leven2mk@jmu.edu

 Maria is a Board Certified Behavior Analyst, licensed through the Virginia Board of Medicine.
-She is a graduate of James Madison University where she received a M.A in Psychological Sciences with a concentration in Applied Behavior Analysis.
+She is a graduate of James Madison University, where she received an M.A in Psychological Sciences with a concentration in Applied Behavior Analysis.
 While in the program, Maria held graduate assistantships in JMU's Baird Center Clinics and internships in the public schools and the Virginia Institute of Autism.
 In these roles, she provided ABA services to clients with autism spectrum disorder and other developmental disabilities, created and implemented individualized programs, and worked with caregivers to identify areas of need.
 Her professional work is guided by an interdisciplinary approach, facilitating collaboration among professionals in various disciplines to achieve effective and lasting outcomes for clients.
 Her areas of interest include early intervention, caregiver training, and interprofessional collaboration.

 Campbell Building 2243